Professional Requirements

 New Hampshire

-Patient consent is required prior to forwarding medical records to the patient’s primary care or treating provider, if appropriate.
+• Subject to the patient’s consent, forward the medical record to the patient’s primary care or treating provider, if appropriate

 READ LESS